ror-community/ror-updates/README.md

 ![ROR Curation Workflow Outline (1)](https://user-images.githubusercontent.com/45110557/119412383-a4c38b80-bca0-11eb-9caa-81c3f4654949.jpg)

 # Publishing updates to the registry
-The ROR API is updated on a rolling basis.
-ROR data dumps are updated approximately quarterly.
+The ROR API and data dumps are updated on a rolling basis.
 Curation requests are reviewed continuously and approved requests are held for deployment in the next release.
 Completed releases will have detailed [release notes](https://github.com/ror-community/ror-updates/releases) about which records were added and changed.

 # Tracking ROR updates
 Anyone can follow the [ROR Updates tracker](https://github.com/ror-community/ror-updates/projects/1) to see the requests being reviewed and to see which changes are being queued up for a future release.
 If you wish to follow and receive notifications about specific changes, sign in with your Github account and add yourself as a watcher to individual issues.